isoaxe/ravenous/README.md

 ### `npm start`

 Runs the app in development mode via `node server.js`.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits to the source code.
-You will also see any lint errors in the console.
+You will also see any linting errors in the console.

 ### `npm serve`